2017 Volkswagen Passat Prices: MSRP vs Dealer Invoice vs True Dealer Cost

 Those that upgrade to the top two trim levels will receive the 3.6-liter and six-cylinder engine.
 This engine option produces over 280 horsepower, which is ideal for someone that is looking for a sportier drive.
 Along with the more powerful engine, the fuel efficiency of the Passat will drop to around 23mpg on average.

 The overall driving experience is considered a positive for the Passat.
-Some consumers have commented that the base engine option does not always provide enough power, particularly when passing on the highway.
+Some consumers have commented that the base engine option does not always provide enough power, particularly when trying to pass cars on the highway.
 However, those that upgrade to the higher engine options are satisfied with the power and acceleration.
 Further, the SEL Premium trim has a sportier suspension system that can make the 2017 Passat very fun to drive.

 Formula for Calculating Dealer Cost: